sgarbarino/mechanistic-profiles/README.md

 # topological-profiles

-Code for building mechanistic profiles of neurological diseases from grey matter volumetric information.
+Code for building topological profiles of neurological diseases from grey matter volumetric information.

 ***05/2023: major update of the code to run with the released version of GPPM***